cult-of-coders/redis-oplog/README.md

     },
     "retryIntervalMs": 10000, // Retries in 10 seconds to reconnect to redis if the connection failed "mutationDefaults": {
-        "optimistic": false, // Does not do a sync processing on the diffs.
+        "optimistic": true, // Does not do a sync processing on the diffs.
 But it works by default with client-side mutations.
         "pushToRedis": true // Pushes to redis the changes by default }
     "debug": false, // Will show timestamp and activity of redis-oplog.